gradle/gradle/CONTRIBUTING.md

 ## Making Changes

+### Configuration cache enabled by default

+The build of Gradle enables the configuration cache by default as an experiment.

+Most frequent use cases when contributing support the configuration cache but some don't.
+For example, building the documentation currently requires to disable the configuration cache.

+The build is configured to fail if a problem is found.
+You can disable the configuration cache with `--no-configuration-cache`.
+You can ignore problems with `--configuration-cache-problems=warn`.

+Tasks known to have problems:

+- Core reporting tasks such as `dependencies`, `projects`, `properties` etc...
+- Documentation tasks such as `:docs:userguide*`, `:docs:*Sample*` and `:docs:*Snippet*` thus `:docs:docs`, `:docs:serveDocs`, `:docs:docsTest` and building the `-all` distribution.
+See `GradleBuildDocumentationConfigurationCacheSmokeTest` for what is supported in `:docs`.
+- Tasks from third parties plugins such as Spotless, Gradle Doctor etc...

+For more information on the configuration cache, see the [user manual](https://docs.gradle.org/current/userguide/configuration_cache.html).

 ### Installing from source

 To create an install from the source tree you can run either of the following: